MrShark/scifi_terrain/walkways/README.md

 To construct a tower you need 2 sandwiches of bottom, middle and top layers (with your selected decoration), 1 middle tower and 4 corner struts.
 The tower and the struts can be constructed from other materials (drinking straws, empty paper roll etc.) to wary the look.

+# Tower_2.svg
+An alternate tower with truss struts
+To construct a tower you need 1 sandwiches of bottom, middle and top layers (with your selected decoration) and 4 corner struts.